Big Sky Montana is a vibrant, unincorporated community in southwest Montana, between Bozeman and West Yellowstone, Montana – 2022

 Not long after, he acquired approximately 11,000 acres to satisfy the land requirement for a full-fledged ski resort and year-round recreation center on the West Fork of the Gallatin River.

 Big Sky Resort opened Dec.
 1973.
 Just 3 years later, in 1976, Boyne USA Resorts bought Big Sky Resort and its vast real estate holdings from Everett Kircher.

 In its September, 1973 issue, SKI Magazine announced, “Montana skiing has arrived!”
 And, over 30 years later, its sister publication, Skiing Magazine, ranked Big Sky Resort as the 7th BEST U.S. ski resort.

 May temperatures in Big Sky average about 60 degrees F, reaching the 70’s and 80’s in July and August.
 Average daily winter temperatures are around 25 degrees F.

-Once a highly seasonal, “company town,” it’s is now a year-round, recreational destination community, home to approximately 2500 residents, over 350 Chamber of Commerce members; downhill ski areas, ski clubs like, Yellowstone Club and Spanish Peaks Mountain Club (formally know as The Club at Spanish Peaks), and cross-country ski trails like those at Lone Mountain Ranch.
-The region is home to world-class Montana recreation: fly fishing, hunting, golfing, horseback riding, rafting, climbing, snowboarding, skiing, hiking, camping, and a host of other varied recreational opportunities.
+Today, once a highly seasonal, “company town,” Big Sky, Montana has become a year-round, recreational destination community, home to approximately 2800 residents, over 350 Chamber of Commerce members; 2 major downhill ski areas, many ski clubs like, Yellowstone Club and Spanish Peaks Mountain Club (formally known as The Club at Spanish Peaks), and world-class cross-country ski trails like those at Lone Mountain Ranch.